Threats to Global Health

 Click here for Issues requires attention from WHO –

-Here are few of the many issues that will demand attention from WHO and health Department.
+Here are a few of the many issues that will demand attention from the WHO and the Health Department.

 Air Pollution and Climate change – Nine out of 10 people breathe polluted air every day.
-In 2019, air pollution is considered by WHO as the greatest environmental risk to health.
-Microscopic pollutants in the air can penetrate respiratory and circulatory systems, damaging the lungs, heart and brain, killing 7 million people prematurely every year from diseases such as cancer, stroke, heart and lung disease.
-Around 90% of these deaths are in low- and middle-income countries, with high volumes of emissions from industry, transport and agriculture, as well as dirty cook stoves and fuels in homes.
+In 2019, air pollution is considered by the WHO as the greatest environmental risk to health.
+Microscopic pollutants in the air can penetrate respiratory and circulatory systems, damaging the lungs, heart, and brain, killing 7 million people prematurely every year from diseases such as cancer, stroke, heart and lung disease.
+Around 90% of these deaths are in low- and middle-income countries, with high volumes of emissions from industry, transport, and agriculture, as well as dirty cookstoves and fuels in homes.

 Among many things, this year WHO will work with governments to help them meet the global target of reducing physical inactivity by 15% by 2030 – through such actions as implementing the ACTIVE policy toolkit to help get more people being active every day.

 Global influenza Pandemic – The world will face another influenza pandemic – the only thing we don’t know is when it will hit and how severe it will be.
 Global defenses are only as effective as the weakest link in any country’s health emergency preparedness and response system.